GermanHeim/globalsearch-rs-website/src/content/docs/getting-started/overview.md

 ### Local Optimization (Exploitation)

-Each selected candidate is refined using a local NLP solver—provided by the [`argmin`](ttps://github.com/argmin-rs/argmin) crate—with optional gradient or Hessian information.
+Each selected candidate is refined using a local NLP solver—provided by the [`cobyla`](https://github.com/relf/cobyla) and [`argmin`](https://github.com/argmin-rs/argmin) crate—with optional gradient or Hessian information.
 These local optimizers aim to drive solutions towards local minima of your objective function.

 ### Multistart Coordination